Baylor vs. Florida: Odds, spread, over/under - November 24

 Baylor vs. Florida Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at multiple sportsbooks.
+See the odds, spread and over/under for this matchup across several sportsbooks.

 |Favorite